Section C: Research Students

 The introduction of logbooks for research students was identified by the QAA as a feature of good practice in the School's 2007 Institutional Audit, and all students admitted subsequently have been supplied with a compulsory electronic logbook on the BLE.

-Logbooks can be particularly useful in the unfortunate case that difficulties arise between a student and supervisor; but even when the student's studies are problem-free, they provide a valuable record of discussions, decisions and achievements such as publications and presentations.
-Although completion of the logbook is the responsibility of the student, supervisors may find that their encouragement is needed to ensure its most productive use.
-The logbook should continue to be maintained during periods of approved fieldwork.
+Logbooks have now been replaced with PhD Manager (a password-protected system).
+This is the project management tool used for all PhD students.
+PhD students will record all supervisory meetings and all milestones (e.g. upgrade, annual reports and examination).
+The record of supervision meetings can be particularly useful in the unfortunate case that difficulties arise between a student and supervisor; but even when the student's studies are problem-free, they provide a valuable record of discussions, decisions and achievements such as publications and presentations.
+Completion of all forms on PhD Manager is the joint responsibility of the student and supervisor, supervisors may find that their encouragement is needed to ensure its most productive use.
+The supervisory meeting log should continue to be maintained while the student is enrolled as a PhD student at SOAS.

 C.2.2 Annual reviews